DeusAds/DeusAdsSDK/README.md

    - Search for `BillboardAd` and select it.

 3. **Configure the Ad:**
-   - In the BillboardAd component, set the `imageUrl` property in the Inspector.
+   - In the `BillboardAd` component, set the `imageUrl` property in the Inspector.
 You can leave it blank to use a placeholder image or enter a URL to an ad image.

 4. **Run Your Scene:**
    - Press `Play` in the Unity Editor to see the ad displayed on the billboard.

+### Adding Ads to a Car

+1. **Prepare the Car Model:**
+   - Import your car model into the Unity project.
+   - Ensure the car model has a suitable material or surface where the ad will be displayed.

+2. **Add an Ad Surface to the Car:**
+   - Create a new plane or UI element as a child of the car model, positioned where you want the ad to appear (e.g., the rear window).

+3. **Attach the BillboardAd Script to the Ad Surface:**
+   - Select the newly created plane or UI element in the Hierarchy.
+   - In the Inspector window, click on `Add Component`.
+   - Search for `BillboardAd` and select it.

+4. **Configure the Ad:**
+   - In the `BillboardAd` component, set the `imageUrl` property in the Inspector.
+You can leave it blank to use a placeholder image or enter a URL to an ad image.

+5. **Run Your Scene:**
+   - Press `Play` in the Unity Editor to see the ad displayed on the car.

 ### Configuring AdService